Roberto Stellone: Early career

-Son of former footballer Gaetano Stellone, Roberto Stellone starter his career at hometown club Lodigiani, where he met David Di Michele, his team-mate at Reggina and Torino.
+Son of former footballer Gaetano Stellone, Roberto Stellone started his career at hometown club Lodigiani, where he met David Di Michele, his team-mate at Reggina and Torino.
 After 4 seasons in Serie C1, he left for Lucchese of Serie B in mid-1997.
-In the summer of 1998, he left for Parma, but he had limited opportunities at the club and left for fellow Serie B side Lecce on loan, in January 1999.
-He made a name for himself throughout the remainder of the season, as he scored 6 goals in 19 league matches, helping the team to win Serie A promotion, and receiving a call-up to the Italy U21 team.
+In the summer of 1998, he left for Parma, but he had limited opportunities at the club and left for fellow Serie B side Lecce on loan in January 1999.
+He made a name for himself throughout the remainder of the season, scoring 6 goals in 19 league matches, helping the team win Serie A promotion and receiving a call-up to the Italy U21 team.

 Napoli

 In the summer of 1999, he left for Serie B side S.S.C.
 Napoli in a co-ownership deal.
-He added 10 more goals to his Serie B tally, which also helped Napoli win Serie A promotion, after finishing the season in 4th place.
+He added 10 more goals to his Serie B tally, which also helped Napoli win Serie A promotion after finishing the season in 4th place.
 At the end of the season, Napoli bought Stellone's remaining registration rights, keeping him at the club.
-However, despite scoring on his Serie A debut the following season, in a 2–1 home defeat to Juventus on 30 September 2000, Stellone's league appearances in his first Serie A season were limited to just 3 due to injury, and as a result, Napoli were unable to avoid relegation.
+However, despite scoring on his Serie A debut the following season, in a 2–1 home defeat to Juventus on 30 September 2000, Stellone's league appearances in his first Serie A season were limited to just three due to injury,.
+As a result, Napoli were unable to avoid relegation.
 Stellone remained with Napoli in Serie B for the 2001–02 and 2002–03 seasons, scoring 19 goals in 51 matches, but missing out on several matches once again due to injury, however; in the summer of 2002, he was named the club's new captain.
 Facing financial difficulties, Napoli loaned Stellone to Serie A side Reggina during the 2003–04 season.
-Due to the presence of strikers David Di Michele and Emiliano Bonazzoli, Stellone struggled to find space in the team, and scored only once in 16 league appearances.
+Due to the presence of strikers David Di Michele and Emiliano Bonazzoli, Stellone struggled to find space in the team and scored only once in 16 league appearances.

-The next season, he left for Serie B side Genoa, where he partnered with Diego Milito and Stephen Makinwa up-front, and scored over 70% of team's total goals.
+The next season, he left for Serie B side Genoa, where he partnered with Diego Milito and Stephen Makinwa up-front and scored over 70% of the team's total goals.
 Although the team won the Serie B championship, the club was later penalised and awarded last place due to their involvement in the Caso Genoa, and as a result suffered relegation to Serie C.